ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 As the Issuer of the Signed Statement and conformance to the Registration Policy are confirmed, an endorsement is made as the Signed Statement is added to the Append-only Log.

 The guarantees and techniques used in this document generalize those of Certificate Transparency {{-CT}}, which can be re-interpreted as an instance of this architecture for the supply chain of X.509 certificates.
-However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each Transparency Service is implemented and operates.
+However, the range of use cases and applications in this document are broader, which requires more flexibility in how each Transparency Service is implemented and operates.

 Each service MAY enforce its own Registration Policies for authorizing entities to register their Signed Statements to the Append-only Log.
-Some Transparency Services may also enforce authorization policies limiting who can write, read and audit the Append-only Long.
+Some Transparency Services may also enforce authorization policies limiting who can write, read and audit the Append-only Log.
 It is critical to provide interoperability for all Transparency Services instances as the composition of supply chain entities is ever-changing.
-It is implausible to expect all participants to choose a single vendor or Append-only Long.
+It is implausible to expect all participants to choose a single vendor or Append-only Log.

 A Transparency Service provides visibility into Signed Statements associated with various supply chains and their sub-systems.
-These Signed Statements (and corresponding Statement payload) make claims about the Artifacts produced by a supply chain.
+The Signed Statements (and inner payload) make claims about the Artifacts produced by a supply chain.
-A Transparency Service endorses specific and well-defined metadata about these Artifacts that is captured in the envelope of the Statements.
+A Transparency Service endorses specific and well-defined metadata about Artifacts which are captured in the envelope of the Statements.
-Some metadata is selected (and signed) by the Issuer, indicating, e.g., "who issued the Statement" or "what type of Artifact is described" or "what is the Artifact's version"; whereas additional metadata is selected (and countersigned) by the Transparency Services, indicating, e.g., "when was the Signed Statement about the Artifact registered in the Transparency Service".
+Some metadata is selected (and signed) by the Issuer ("who issued the Statement", "what type of Artifact is described", "what is the Artifact's version").
+Whereas additional metadata is selected (and countersigned) by the Transparency Services ("when was the Signed Statement about an Artifact registered in the Transparency Service", "which registration policy was used").
-Producing a Transparent Statement is considered a form of notarization.
+Evaluating and Registering a Signed Statement, adding it to the Append-only Log, and producing a Transparent Statement is considered a form of counter-signed notarization.

 A Statements payload content is always opaque and MAY be encrypted when submitted to the Transparency Services.
 However the header metadata MUST be transparent in order to warrant trust for later processing.